zizhuspot/haojia/source/_posts/有关Stable Diffusion插件的一切，看这一篇就够了！.md

 ---
-title: 有关Stable Diffusion插件的一切，看这一篇就够了！
+title: Everything you need to know about the Stable Diffusion plugin, just read this one!
 date: 2023-05-16 18:19:25

 categories:
-  - Ai工具
+  - Ai Tools
 tags:
   - Stable Diffusion
-  - Ai绘图
+  - Ai Drawing
-  - Stable Diffusion模型
+  - Stable Diffusion Model
-  - Stable Diffusion实战
+  - Stable Diffusion in action
-  - 创意艺术
+  - Creative Art
-  - 艺术创意
+  - Creative Art
-  - Ai工具
+  - Ai Tools
-  - 艺术创作
+  - Artistic Creation
-  - 人工智能
+  - Artificial Intelligence
-  - 艺术设计
+  - Art & Design

-description: 本文详细的介绍了安装/更新/卸载Stable Diffusion插件，让零基础的从业者也能从容不迫的进行工具更新与使用。
+description: This article describes the installation/update/uninstallation of the Stable Diffusion plugin in detail, so that practitioners with no basic knowledge of the tool can also be updated and used with ease.

 cover: https://s2.loli.net/2023/07/27/IRDMANqGWBtxHiv.png